Meet the Stamps Leadership Scholars

 Nicolas Callahan '17, Economics and PhilosophyWhen I first moved to Elizabethtown for college, I had never lived in the US before.
 I went to high school in Thailand and lived in several other countries in Southeast Asia, the Middle East and Europe before that.
 Given my background a lot of people wonder why I chose to attend a small school like Elizabethtown.
 I knew I wanted to go to a smaller school with a more personal atmosphere like at E-town; I also knew I wanted to continue to do programs that let me travel.
 With the freedoms the Stamps Leadership Scholarship Program would allow me, the choice was easy.
 I plan on studying abroad in Germany for a semester where I will continue my studies in Economics and Philosophy.
 I will also be travelling to Brussels in May 2015 as part of an economics course.

 Tiana Ferrante '17, Legal Studies

 I'm a Legal Studies major from Florida, and I've been actively involved in the campus newspaper, The Etownian, Etown College Republicans, Called to Lead, Jay Firm Public Relations and the Newman Club, through which I organized a "Diversity of the Pro-Life Movement" event.
-I've also had the chance to work as a Chinese language tutor for Learning Services.
-Since visiting Italy when I was young, it has been a dream of mine to return someday.
-I plan to use my enrichment funds to study abroad in Florence.
-I'm very grateful for all the opportunities made available to me at Elizabethtown through the Stamps Leadership Scholarship Program.
+Thanks to the Stamps Program, I'm currently studying abroad in Italy, which has been a lifelong dream of mine.
+I'm extremely grateful for all the opportunities made available to me at Elizabethtown and Italy through the Stamps Leadership Program.

 Sarah Fuller '17, Early Childhood Education